kyprifog/ballista/docs/user-guide/src/docker-compose.md

 docker-compose up
 ```

-Noet that the executor will not be able to execute queries until it succcesfully registers with etcd.
+Note that the executor will not be able to execute queries until it successfully registers with the scheduler.